 One of the most common phrases you’ll come across when applying for car insurance is additional drivers also known as ‘named drivers’.
 These are other drivers, usually friends or family members who are added to your policy for a number of reasons.

 It could be because you share a car or you’re a younger driver who wants to reduce the cost of their insurance by adding an older, more experienced driver to their policy.

 Being able to have another person legally insured to drive your car can be great for long drives and in emergencies but you might not need them on your insurance the whole year round.

-Adding a driver to your policy could have a big impact on the cost of your insurance premium.
+Adding a driver to your policy or even purchasing multi driver car insurance could have a big impact on the cost of your premiums.
 Depending on the age, experience and even occupation of the driver you want to add, the price you pay each year could increase dramatically.

 Not only could the price you pay increase every year but if you want to add an additional driver during the middle of your annual policy, you could be charged for making a change to your cover.